korenmiklos/dataarchitecture/manuscript/05-observations.md

 A practical consideration is __date and time format__.
 Years, months, days, hours, minutes, seconds and milliseconds can written a myriad ways, and you will encounter each of these in data in the wild.
 Luckily, there is an ISO standard for dates and times: ISO 8601.
 When seeing date and time related fields, your _first_ task is always to convert it to ISO 8601.

+Many database management tools implement what is called a [__temporal database__](https://en.wikipedia.org/wiki/Temporal_database), capturing the time spell for which an entity or a relation is valid.
+This makes it easier to conduct temporal queries such as the examples above.

 {icon: wikipedia-w}
 B> ## ISO 8601
 B> `2018-09-16T12:10Z`

 ## Space

+Almost all measurements have a relevant spatial dimension, as well: the precise geocoordinates of the sensors, their state and country classification.
+If thinking about time intervals feels complicated, welcome to __spatial relations__.
+Where in time there are only points and intervals, there are many more different types of objects in space and many more different relations.
+An observation may be related to a point, such as a sensor, a line, such as a river or a highway, or an area (often called _polygon_ in spatial analysis) such as a city.

+These spatial entities may have many relations to one another.
+A sensor may be inside a city.
+A highway may intersect a river at a certain point.
+A highway may intersect the city.
+A river may serve as the boundary of the city.

+A> ## Methods aside
+A> A __point__ is given by a pair of coordinates (x,y).
+(We ignore 3D and only deal with the surface of the Earth.)
+A __line__ is a list of connected points (x1,y1)-(x2,y2)-...
+An __area__ is a polygon surrounded by a closed line, (x1,y1)-(x2,y2)-...-(x1,y1).
+A> You can have a collection of each of these items.
+Countries are, often, a collection of exclaves.
+A> XX FIGURE

 {icon: wikipedia-w}
 B> https://en.wikipedia.org/wiki/Spatial_relation

+The first business of understanding spatial relations is to understand the type of spatial observations you have.
+Cities are not points, though they certainly have midpoints or centers which come up when you enter the city name in Google Maps.
+Cities are areas.
+Indeed, very few entities are actual points, though some can be reasonably approximated as such.
+A precise street address including the street number can be safely be approximated with its geocoordinates.

+Getting from human-readable addresses to machine-readable GPS coordinates is called __geocoding__.
+We do this every day when we enter addresses in Google Maps.
+To do this in a scalable way for all the observations in your dataset, you need a geocoding service.
+Google Maps has an API, but only allows geocoding for the purposes of showing points on their maps.
+For bulk geocoding you should turn to other providers such as [Nominatim](https://nominatim.openstreetmap.org/), using OpenStreetMap data.

+A> ## Methods aside
+A> ## Projections: Spatial Reference Systems
+A> What shape they assume.
+Many SRS, they each have an ID.
+By far the most widely used is the [World Geodetic System](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84), WGS84, which has an SRID of 4326.

+__GIS__

+Different file formats.
+Shapefiles, WKT, GeoJSON.